The 20 Best Live Streaming Software: Comparison Guide for 2025

 Some streaming software allows you to stream simultaneously to multiple major streaming platforms, while other live broadcasting software gives you more storage space to record your live videos.

-It’s possible to fall head over heels for streaming video software only to discover it doesn’t work.
-Before choosing a particular streaming software for pre-recorded videos, check out these features.
+It’s possible to fall head over heels for live video software only to discover it doesn’t work.
+Before choosing a particular professional streaming software for pre-recorded videos, check out these features.

 Pricing: